Evaluating General-Purpose AI with Psychometrics: Leveraging Psychometrics for AI Evaluation

-One possible perspective to determine whether AI systems are a ``population'' or multiple data points of one ``person'' is to examine the variance.
-When a test is taken by a population, the variance (between-person variance) is relatively large, as it reflects the diverse abilities among individuals.
-However, when the same person takes a test multiple times, the variance in the responses (within-person variance), which is potentially caused by factors such as mood, is considerably smaller.
-Accordingly, we may consider an AI system with different settings as a single person giving repeated responses if the variance is small, and treat them as a population if the variance is sufficiently large.
-However, this brings about the question of what is considered sufficiently large.
-One potential approach is to use the within-person and between-person variance observed in human test results as a reference.
-Further research is required to determine the effectiveness of this approach and to explore other potential solutions.
+To determine whether data points generated by an AI system are a ``population'' or multiple data points from one ``person,'' we could examine the magnitude of the variance.
+When a test is taken by a population, the variance (i.e., between-person variance) is relatively large, as it reflects the diverse levels of the latent trait among individuals.
+In contrast, when the same person takes a test multiple times, the variance in the responses (i.e., within-person variance), which is caused by unstable factors such as mood, is considerably small~\cite{kenny1995trait}.
+Accordingly, we may consider an AI system under different settings as a single person generating repeated responses if the variance is small, and treat them as a population if the variance is sufficiently large.
+However, this raises the question of what is considered sufficiently large.
+One potential approach is to take the within-person and between-person variances observed in humans as a reference.
+Further research is required to determine the effectiveness of this approach and to explore other solutions.\looseness=-1

+Understanding the nature of the variance allows the employment of appropriate analysis methods.
+For example, if multiple levels of data points are identified, we can adopt multilevel modeling to examine the effects at different levels~\cite{goldstein2011multilevel}, which may provide valuable insights into the performance variance of AI systems at the prompt level, persona level, and model level.

 \textbf{Handling prompt sensitivity}.
-The pronounced sensitivity of AI systems to prompts~\cite{jiang2020can} highlights the relevance of prompt engineering.
-This raises questions about the necessity of prompt engineering in AI evaluation.
-For instance, when evaluating the AI systems, can we use the same prompts that are designed for humans, or should we make adjustments based on the characteristics of the AI systems?
-Should the prompts be carefully tuned to ensure optimal performance of AI systems?
-If so, how would we choose the most appropriate prompt from a large number of potential options?
-Addressing these questions may require the development of a more standardized evaluation protocol.
+The pronounced sensitivity of AI systems to prompts~\cite{jiang2020can} highlights the relevance of prompt engineering and other elicitation techniques such as chain of thought~\cite{wei2022chain}.
+When evaluating an AI system, should we use the same instructions or prompts that are designed for humans, or should we make adjustments based on the characteristics of the AI system?
+Should the prompts represent how users will typically issue commands to an AI system or be carefully tuned to elicit optimal performance?
+If it is the latter, is it even possible to choose the most effective prompt from a large number of options?
+To address these questions, we need to broaden the scope of discussion and develop a standardized protocol that is accepted by the entire academic community.